sailfish009/openstructure/modules/doc/install.rst

 Installing the Dependencies
 --------------------------------------------------------------------------------

 OpenStructure uses a bunch of OpenSource libraries.
 If you haven't already installed them, please install them now!
-Where appropriate the minimally required version is given in parantheses.
+Where appropriate the minimally required version is given in parentheses.

 * `CMake <http://cmake.org>`_ (2.6.4)
 * `Eigen3 <http://eigen.tuxfamily.org>`_ (3.2.0)